-Luna was founded by Napa wine veterans George Vare (since deceased) Michael Moone (at one point president of Beringer Winery) and lawyer Dick Lemon.
+Luna was founded by Napa wine veterans George Vare (since deceased and who we originally met with years ago), Michael Moone (at one point president of Beringer Winery) and lawyer Dick Lemon.
 John Kongsgaard was their founding winemaker, hired in 1996.
 In a refreshing twist from the Napa Valley’s strong Bordeaux and Burgundian-centric production, Luna focuses on producing hand-crafted Italian varietals.
 Their wines tend to be very food friendly.
 Their first vintage was in 1996 and they are best known for two varietals which are relatively uncommon in the Napa Valley, Pinot Grigio and Sangiovese.
 In fact, they are one of the largest producers of Pinot Grigio in the Napa Valley and much of their estate property is planted to this varietal.
 As of our latest update to this review, of the 50,000 total cases produced annually, 40,000 cases are Pinot Grigio.
 Besides their estate vineyard, Luna sources fruit from several other vineyards in select parts of Napa as well as California.

 In 2008 they completely remodeled their main tasting room and created a special Reserve room behind the main room.
 One of the most common comments people say when they see the Reserve room is “this is how I want my house decorated”!
 Both rooms are very elegant; note the shadow boxes in the main room – at the time of our latest visit, these contain various items for sale including Limoges porcelain dinnerware designed by famed chef, Thomas Keller of the French Laundry.
 The walk-in tasting is held at the square counter in this cozy room which is well heated by a roaring fire on winter days.
 For warm summer days relax on their porch just outside the tasting room.